bergesinstitute/graf-method/book-1-unit-5.md

 *Eva canta mucho.
 Yo canto poco.* (Eva sings a lot.
 I sing a little.)

 *Mucho* and *poco* can work as adjectives.
-In that case they mean *many/a lot* of or *few/not many* (for countable nouns) or *much/a lot of* or *little* (for uncountable nouns) respectively.
+In that case they mean *many/a lot of* or *few/not many* (for countable nouns) or *much/a lot of* or *little* (for uncountable nouns) respectively.
 When they are adjectives, they need to match the noun's gender and number.

-*Hay muchas ventanas en mi sala.
-Hay pocos supermercados en Midtown.* (There are many windows in my living room.
-There are few/not many supermarkets in Midtown.)
+*Hay muchas ventanas en mi sala.* (There are many windows in my living room.)

+*Hay pocos supermercados en Midtown.* (There are few/not many supermarkets in Midtown.)

 # Habit time expressions